ltpwy/MSCI/README.md

 3. **Evaluation Configurations**: Make sure to select the correct configuration file based on your dataset (`<DATASET>` in the commands above), whether for the closed-world or open-world setting.

-4. **Model Optimization**: The performance of the model may vary across datasets.
-Make sure to monitor the results and adjust hyperparameters like the learning rate, batch size, and epoch count if necessary.

-5. **Troubleshooting**: In case of issues with downloading datasets or model weights, check your internet connection or the validity of the provided download links.
+4. **Troubleshooting**: In case of issues with downloading datasets or model weights, check your internet connection or the validity of the provided download links.

 ## Acknowledgement